jhbrito/SatFire/readme.md

 José Henrique Brito

-Cite: Guilherme Rodrigues (2021), "WILDFIRE RISK AND BURNED AREA SIMULATOR A DEEP LEARNING APPROACH", Master thesis, School of Technlogy, Polytechnical Institute of Cavado and Ave

 This repository contains
 - a dataset of forest fires in Portugal in 2017 and associated metadata of land use/land cover, digital elevation model and weather
 - a a prototype application to estimate burned area from land use/land cover,